Beginner Drawing Exercises: 10 Simple Drills That Work

 What are beginner drawing exercises?

-How long should beginners practice daily?
+How long should beginners practice drawing each day?

-Which exercises improve observational skills the most?
+Which exercises improve observation the fastest?

 References